mleonhard/systeminit-coding-assessment-sde3/README.md

 # systeminit-coding-assessment-sde3

 An ephemeral bulletin board web app.
-This is my implementation of https://github.com/systeminit/coding-assessment-sde3 .
+This is my implementation of <https://github.com/systeminit/coding-assessment-sde3>.

 ## How to Use
-1. Ensure you have a recent version of Rust installed.
+1. Install Rust, NodeJS, and gulp-cli.
 2. Start the server:
    ```
-   cargo run
-   TODO: Update output
+   $ ./build-and-run.sh
    ```
 3. Connect to the server with a web browser: <http://localhost:8000/>
 4. Enter a message in the box and tap the "Post" button.